 If you are interested in participating in post-completion Academic Training, please attend the J-1 Employment Workshop.
-Information on date and time will be sent via email and announced at orientation.
+The date and time of the workshop will be sent via email closer to the beginning of the semester.
 More information about Academic Training can be found at: https://oips.gmu.edu/academic-training/